 In the fourth quarter of 1997, revenues were approximately \$613 million and the net loss was approximately \$12 million.
-The Company expects revenues in the first quarter of 1998 to decline significantly, and the net loss to increase significantly as compared to the fourth quarter of 1997.
+The Company expects revenues in the first quarter of 1998 to decline significantly, and the net loss to increase significantly as compared to the fourth quarter of 1997 due primarily to the Company's inability to produce AMD K-6 microprocessors to meet customer demand because of manufacturing yield problems that limited production as well as a slowdown in the semiconductor industry, precipitated in part by the Asian economic crisis and by a decrease in customer demand for non-microprocessor products.